SixTrack/pysixdesk/README.md

 <img src="CERN-logo.png" align="right">

-pySixDesk is a python interface to manage and control the work flow of SixTrack jobs.
+pySixDesk is a python interface for SixTrack jobs for large parameter scans.
-It comes as a python library that can be imported into a python terminal.
+It allows to set up and manage job submission, gather results and analyse them.

-In addition, python wrapping scripts are at user disposal, such that specific commands can be issued directly from the login terminal.
+pySixDesk comes as a python library; hence, it can be imported into a python terminal or into custom-made python scripts.
-The interface is meant to ease management of studies involving large parameter scans; the interface covers input generation, job submission and management, analysis.
+The library also comes with python wrapper scripts, such that specific commands can be issued directly from the login terminal.

-The interface requires python3 - tool developed with `python3.6.3`.
+The interface requires python3, and it is being developed with `python3.6.3`.

 ## Authors